Marian Hill

-Marian Hill is an American electronic duo from Philadelphia consisting of record producer Jeremy Lloyd and singer Samantha Gongol.
+Marian Hill is an American electronic music duo from Philadelphia consisting of record producer Jeremy Lloyd and singer Samantha Gongol.

 The duo released their debut EP, Play, in 2014, and released their second EP, Sway, in 2015.
 The duo released four singles throughout 2016, leading up to their debut album Act One.

 History

 After meeting each other at Haverford High School, Lloyd studied music theatre at Yale University, Gongol then attended Muhlenberg College before transferring to music business at New York University, and music industry at Drexel University.

 In April 2017, the duo released an extended version of their debut album Act One titled Act One (The Complete Collection).